 Lay nets may not be used in water more than 25 feet deep, except that commercial marine licensees may use lay nets in water up to 80 feet deep.

 Unlawful to use a lay net within 250 feet of another lay net.

 Multi-panel lay nets are prohibited.

-Unlawful to retrieve a lay net in a manner that causes any stony coral to break from its attachment to the bottom, or to break into smaller pieces.
+Unlawful to retrieve a lay net in a manner that causes any stony coral to break from its attachment to the bottom, or into smaller pieces.
 No stony coral may be brought to the surface in the net.

 Unlawful to discard, abandon, or leave any lay net, or portion thereof, in the water for longer than 4 hours.

 Lay nets may not be used in freshwater streams or stream mouths.

 Unlawful to use lay nets within 3 miles of the shoreline around the entire island of Maui, and in the following waters off O‘ahu: Kawaihoa Pt. to Keahi Pt.; Mōkapu Pt. to Wailea Pt.; Kāne‘ohe Bay between the sampan and ship channels.

 Moloka‘i special rules

 Maximum net length 750 feet when set end-to-end, maximum net height 7 feet; minimum size 2-3/4 inches stretched mesh.